 However, on Mint software center, I found out that Eclipse is not up-to-date.
 So I will recommend you guys to download Eclipse from the official website.

 IntelliJ IDEA IDE comes in two versions, Community and Ultimate.
 The Community edition is free.
 It comes in a lightweight size and has a lot of plugins available for free.
 There are tons of themes also available so you can customize its look.
 You can set custom keyboard shortcuts to increase its productivity.
 It has many features like the two IDE such as a debugger, Test NG, Code completion and many more too.
 Overall many features are limited in the community edition and you have to buy premium to unlock those still, you can use community edition to fulfill your basic requirement.

-Bluej was originally designed for educational purpose.
+Bluej was originally designed for educational purposes.
 It was created by the University of Kent.
 To run it you will require to have JDK installed.
-As due to teaching purpose, you will find its design is differing from others but don’t misunderstand it is still very much powerful and you can freely create small Java apps from it.
+As due to teaching purpose, you will find its design is differing from others but don’t misunderstand it is still very powerful and you can freely create small Java apps from it.
 It has also plugin/extension support and you can use it fully for free.
 It has cross-platform compatible and you can also run it without installation.
 It has a simple interface thus I would recommend new users to start with it as it will allow them to learn IDE very fastly free of cost.

 The race of Java IDE and ORACLE won’t be there?
 Well here comes Oracle with it’s free Java IDE named JDeveloper.
 JDeveloper can be found in 3 different editions named JAVA, J2EE and Studio edition and each of them has different features and tools.
-Again it has also support for plugins and it supports development with many features like debugger, XML, etc.
+Again it has also support plugins and it supports development with many features like debugger, XML, etc.

 jGrasp can be better defined by what it says on its website that is:-